Code-Parrot-ai/10x-frontend-developer/intermediate/vite 2.md

    };
    ```

-## Using Pre-Processors
+### Incorporating Pre-Processors

-Vite has built-in support for Sass, Less and Stylus.
-They can be added to the project simply by installing them as dependencies.
-For this example, let’s install Sass.
+Vite seamlessly supports pre-processors like Sass, Less, and Stylus.
+Installing Sass, for example, is straightforward:

 ```shell
 $ npm install -D sass
 ```

-Shell

-Next, let’s move the counter logic from the `App.jsx` file to a new component called `Counter`.
+Then, refactor your `App.jsx` to use a new `Counter` component.

 **src/components/Counter.jsx**